 Beneficiary Designation: Certain assets like retirement accounts or life insurance have designated beneficiaries.
 An attorney can review these designations and ensure they align with your wishes.

 Incapacity Planning: There might be times when you become incapable of making decisions; thus, it is essential to plan for such scenarios in advance.
 You can create documents like healthcare directives outlining your wishes for medical care precisely with the assistance of an estate lawyer.
+Additionally, understanding your estate plan can help your family later determine when to hire a probate lawyer and what their role entails, ensuring your assets are managed smoothly after your passing.

 Understanding a Probate Lawyer